-The website Quora, (a post by Jack Weida), gives some interesting examples on how Japan is considered a safe place compared to other countries that are considered as stabled or economically blessed likewise states such as the United States.
+The website Quora, (a post by Jack Weida), gives some interesting examples on how Japan is considered a safe place compared to other countries that are viewed as stable or economically blessed like the United States.

 This can be because of the cultural shame that any crime has onto the Japanese people and it's people who are affected.

 The origin of cultural shame can be said that Japanese people had to get along with one another due to the geography of Japan being mainly mountainous.
 People had to live in packed areas where people were more likely to evolve or adapt into getting along with one another.
 I personally believe or see a possibility that the leaders of Japan were moral role models like former prime minister Toshiki Kaifu, who kept the legacy of Japan's military as a self-defense force and no further, despite people with different beliefs who were against him.
-The former prime minister kept Japan as a military force staying within its boundaries as it was able to keep its peace during that time from now and hopefully til the end of time.
+The former prime minister kept Japan as a military force staying within its boundaries as it was able to keep its peace during that time, up until now and hopefully til the end of time.
 The harmonious predecessors' virtuous living may have passed an ethical touch onto the people of today.
-Their kind and honorable living may have influenced the relatively safe and kind service-filled state we see now in Japan's present time.
+Their kind and honorable living may have influenced the relatively safe and kind service-filled state we now see in present-day Japan.

 Strong force on Crime Prevention- Japan did not or even does not let certain celebrities into their country due to their past affiliation with illegal drugs.
 Some celebrities, like Paris Hilton, the Rolling Stones and Paul McCartney have been denied access to Japan for their drug charges of the past.